wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/01-what-is-a-plugin.md

 ## YouTube chapters

+0:00 Introduction
-0:00 What is a plugin
+0:04 What is a plugin
-0:00 Why use a plugin
+0:23 Why use a plugin
-0:00 The WordPress plugin directory
+0:52 The WordPress plugin directory
-0:00 The structure of a WordPress plugin
+1:09 The structure of a WordPress plugin
-0:00 The plugin developer handbook
+2:07 The plugin developer handbook